 Establishing a Mentorship Program

 Successful mentorships require collaboration, communication, and preparation by many school and community stakeholders.
-The following recommendations should be considered when developing a mentorship model for the school division:
+Consider these recommendations when developing a mentorship model for the school division:

-Convene the stakeholders (e.g., employers, members of professional associations such as chambers of commerce, school administrators,, school counselors, career advisors, and HQWBL coordinator/teacher/point of contact).
+Convene the stakeholders (e.g., employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and the HQWBL coordinator/teacher/point-of-contact).

 Cultivate relationships with mentors.